 To anticipate customers’ needs and predict upcoming trends, you can also predictive analytics tools.
+Another option is to find Python developers to leverage this technology.
 By doing all this, you’ll be able to differentiate your product or service from the competitors’ offers.
 Therefore, sales teams should focus on customers’ needs and suggest potential solutions throughout the entire sales cycle in order to close more deals in the end.

 6. Building Stronger Customer Relationships